Everest High Pass Trek

 Notes: A hotel upgrade in Kathmandu is available.
 There are luxury 4- 5-star hotels available in Kathmandu.
 Let us know if you want to upgrade the hotels in Kathmandu.

-• Let us know if you need any extra nights for pre or post the Everest High Pass Trek and want to plan any Extra tours and activities for your extra days.
+Let us know if you need extra nights before or after the Everest High Pass Trek and if you want to plan additional tours and activities for your extra days.

 Meals & Drinks on Everest High Pass Trek

-A total of 55 meals (21 breakfast, 17 lunch, and 17 dinners) are provided on Everest High Pass Trek, and the meals are provided in lodges.
-You have breakfast and dinner at the Lodges, where you stay overnights, and lunch at the lodge available along the trail.
+Fifty-five meals (21 breakfasts, 17 lunches, and 17 dinners) are provided on the Everest High Pass Trek, and the meals are provided in lodges.
+You have breakfast and dinner at the lodges, where you stay overnight, and lunch at the lodge is available along the trail.

-You can find a wide variety of Nepali and Western meals on Everest High Passes Trail and drinks (coffee, tea, milk, soft drinks, and beer) as well.
 The drinks are not included in the Everest High Pass Trekking Package.
-So, you can buy them yourself at the available lodge/guest house.
+You can buy them yourself at the lodge or guest house.

-We advise you to bring water purification pills/medicine while coming for the Everest High Pass Trek since you can have normal water for free.
-So, you can use medicine and drink, or you can buy bottled water or boiled/safe water to drink.
+We advise you to bring water purification pills or medicine while going on the Everest High Pass Trek since normal water is free.
+You can use medicine and drink it or buy bottled or boiled/safe water.

 Travel Insurance for Everest High Passes Trek

-You are liable for all the expenses, that incurs in the evacuation/rescue.
-Please make sure that these expenses are covered by your insurance policy.
+You are liable for all expenses incurred in the evacuation/rescue.
+Please make sure that your insurance policy covers these expenses.

 FAQs